van conversion mistakes - IMG 7520

 • Perfectionist tendencies

-The Solution: Define your scope and budget clearly before starting.
-Save improvements for future phases rather than continuous modifications during the initial build.
+The Fix: Define your scope and budget clearly before starting.
+Save upgrades for future phases rather than ongoing changes during the first build.

 Safety and Legal Compliance Mistakes